ablaom/MachineLearningInJulia2020/tutorials.md

 A workshop introducing the machine learning toolbox [MLJ](https://alan-turing-institute.github.io/MLJ.jl/stable/)

-### Environment instantiation
+### Set-up

-The following loads a Julia environment and pre-loads some packages to avoid pauses later one.
-This includes plotting libraries and could take a few minutes.
+The following instantiates a package environment and pre-loads some packages, to avoid delays later on.

-If this the **binder** notebook version of the tutorial, you can *skip* evaluation of this first cell.

 ```julia
 DIR = @__DIR__